 So, why should we be drinking rosé?
 Who is rosé made for?
 Exclusively ladies who lunch and poolside party girls?
 Absolutely not!
 Rosado is for everyone, Raúl stressed, whether you consider yourself a white or red wine lover.
 Rosado gives you the best of both worlds, with the freshness and acidity of a white wine and the complexity of a red wine.
 There are between 800 and 1000 types of Spanish rosé and they are sold at every price range, from just 2 to 70 euros.
 Rosé can be aged and there are certainly some very high quality Spanish pink wines such as Tondonia and Pícaro del Águila, the former selling for 60 euros a bottle (reserva) in Spain and much more internationally.
 While previously it was made as an afterthought, Spanish rosé is now being produced with much more care, purpose and intention, which has increased the quality and complexity of the wine a great deal.
 Raúl urges us to try a glass as an aperitif or buy a bottle to enjoy with a pepperoni or salami pizza.
 There is never a wrong time to sip a glass of rosado or clarete!

-On that note, we hope you have been inspired to join us on the 22nd of May, as we bid farewell to the spring and set our sites on the summer holidays with a bottle or two of Spanish rosé and a tapa to prepare alongside it.
+As we bid farewell to the spring and set our sites on the summer holidays with a bottle or two of Spanish rosé.